-At the start of this rainy autumn, there's nothing like a fig tarte Tatin to comfort you!
-And of course, gluten-free.
-Baking it upside down allows the figs to gently stew in the sugar and butter, which gives the tart a melting texture and a nice consistency.
-You can use a ready-made gluten-free shortcrust pastry or shortcrust pastry or make your own (see recipe for shortcrust pastry and shortcrust pastry ).
-The recipe adapts well to seasonal meals, especially in autumn, when the figs are ripe.
-It can be served warm, with or without a side dish.
-The result is balanced: sweet, soft, slightly tangy.
-I hope you enjoy it and if you do, please let me know.
-Enjoy!
+On this rainy autumn day, nothing beats a fig Tatin tart for comfort!
+And of course, it's gluten-free.
+Baking it upside down allows the figs to gently simmer in the sugar and butter, giving the tart a melt-in-your-mouth texture and a beautiful structure.
+You can use ready-made gluten-free shortcrust or sweet pastry or make your own (see shortcrust and sweet pastry ).
+This recipe is perfect for seasonal meals, especially in autumn when figs are ripe.
+It's served warm, with or without a side dish.
+The result is perfectly balanced: sweet, moist, and slightly tangy.
+I hope you enjoy it, and if you do, please let me know.
+Bon appétit!

 Ingredients